21 Clark Street, Brooklyn

 When the Freshwater Group decided to convert 21 Clark Street into a luxury senior living development, they turned to Ecosystem to improve the heating and cooling infrastructure.
 The boiler and chiller plant at the 16-story building in Brooklyn Heights, a former hotel and then Jehovah’s Witnesses residence hall, was reaching its end of useful life.
-In addition, because it formerly supplied heat and cooling to additional buildings, it was significantly oversized for the 21 Clark Street building alone, making it inefficient and in need of a redesign.
-Following redevelopment into a senior living community, which will have a higher energy use intensity (EUI) than other residential buildings, any inefficiency would be magnified, increasing the financial impact of wasted energy.
+In addition, because it previously supplied heat and cooling to additional buildings, it was significantly oversized for the 21 Clark Street building alone, making it inefficient and in need of a redesign.
+Following redevelopment into a senior living community, which has a higher energy use intensity (EUI) than other residential buildings, any inefficiency would be magnified, increasing the financial impact of wasted energy.

 Customized Performance Measures

-New boiler plant
+- New boiler plant

-High-efficiency chiller plant
+- High-efficiency chiller plant

-High-pressure to low-pressure steam conversion
+- High-pressure to low-pressure steam conversion